 Alternatively, you can also get a 3-Day Pass by using one of the most popular tourist attraction discount passes in the city.

 We’ll cover this service in greater detail under our discounts section.

 Like most big cities, Prague has a metro system which you can use to get around the city quickly and it covers most of the city centre in addition to some suburban areas.

 This service runs from 5 am – 12 am each day, providing service every 2-3 minutes during peak hours and roughly once every 5-10 minutes during off-peak hours.

-There are a total of 3 metro lines which provide transportation throughout Prague:
+There are a total of 3 metro lines that provide transportation throughout Prague:

 A (GREEN LINE)

 This line goes from East-West and includes stops like Prague Castle, Wenceslas Square, and Old Town Square.

 This line also runs from East-West, crossing with both the A and C metro trains near the city centre and making stops at sites such as Republic Square, Charles Square and more.

 C (RED LINE)